foss-np/nepcalindicator/README.md

 Displays current Nepali date in Unity Panel.

-Initially project started by jwalanta as gnome applet and then ported to gtk3 by sagarchalise.
+Initially project started by jwalanta/nepcalapplet as gnome applet and then ported to gtk3 by sagarchalise/nepcalindicator.

 I have added a code to handle the exception, so when it is started from commandline.
 It gets quit gracefully.